slowrunner/Carl/Examples/OpenCV/multiproc/README.md

 * Inter-frame Time
   * Time until next find_lane_in(image) results available

 ## RESULTS

-**It does not appear that multi-processing will result in
-more frames processed per second.**

 Multiprocessing of find_lane_in( 640x480 image)
 * In Order Average Inter-frame Time 48 ms or 20 fps